 - Am I absolutely positive that no one else is actually ‘looking after’ this cat?

 If you believe this cat is lost and cannot find it's owner/s View OUR LOSt PET profiles as you may be able to contact the owner direct to reunite them with their cat.

-If you still feel that you need to remove this cat or cats and you are able to safely handle the cat you can put it/them into a safe transport container/carrier or a strong box with holes in it and bring them into one of our shelters Wingfield or Edinburgh North 10am and 3pm seven days per week.
+If you still feel that you need to remove this cat or cats and you are able to safely handle the cat you can make an appointment to bring them into our shelter at Edinburgh North.
+To transport the cat or cats, put it/them into a safe transport container/carrier or a strong box with holes in it.

 What do I do if I cannot get near these cats?